yahoo/elide-doc/pages/guide/03-security.md

         { "type": "transaction", "id": "123" }
     ]
 }

 ```
-For this request the following security checks are evaluated, all of which pass because they are legitimate accesses.
+For this request the following security checks are evaluated, all of which pass.

-1. `ReadPermission` on `User<2>`
+1. `ReadPermission` on `User<2>#account`
-1. `ReadPermission` on `Account<342>`
+1. `ReadPermission` on `Account<342>#transactions`
 1. `UpdatePermission` on `Account<342>#transactions`

-Noteably absent from the evaluated checks are any that involve `Transaction<123>`, this is because `Transaction<123>`
-is not being directly accessed by the hacker.
-It could be that the hacker has another account (say `Account<345>`) to
-which `Transaction<123>` belongs, which would make the hacker's modification of `Transaction<123>` totally legitimate.

-Without `SharePermission` there is no way to validate the hacker's access to the transactions they are attempting to
-modify, so if a transaction with the specified id exists it will be added to the hacker's account.
-While the hacker
-has no way to know the contents of the transaction in advance (and consequently might end up owning the bank a great
-deal of money) there is no good way to prevent abusive behavior like this since security checks are evaluated while
-navigating the object hierarchy.
+1. `ReadPermission` on Transaction<123> fields

+The final check passes because the developer assumed the checks on the user entity were sufficient to also limit access
+to everything inside user (accounts and transactions).
+The developer failed to account for the case where JSON-API can
+reference an object directly by ID when manipulating relationships.

-To prevent circumventing security in this manner Elide will not allow the loading of arbitrary objects (i.e. objects
+To prevent circumventing security in this manner Elide by default will not allow an entity to be assigned to another collection other
-not directly in the request's lineage or created by the request) unless the object that is being loaded has a
-`SharePermission` annotation and the checks specified by that annotation evaluate to true.
+than the one in which it was initially created.
+This behavior can be changed by explicitly annotating the entity with `SharePermission`
+and an associated check expression.

 <script>
   new Treant({